 About our values

 The skill, knowledge, enthusiasm, and commitment of our staff and volunteers make English Heritage a special place to work.
-As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to an executive team.
+As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to a senior management team.
 Sir Tim Laurence is Chairman of the board of trustees and Kate Mavor is Chief Executive.
 The range of roles and expertise we cover is immense and draws people from a wide range of sectors and backgrounds.

 About our people

 With our new freedom as a charity, independent of government, our ability to engage with millions of people is now greatly strengthened.
 A major priority is to create inspirational visitor experiences that bring the story of England to life.
 We will also clear a backlog of all high-priority conservation defects, and develop our partnerships.
 Our target is to become completely self-funding by 2023.
 Our confidence in achieving this is based on our track record.
 During the past 10 years commercial income has doubled and we have raised nearly £60m in donated income.

 From small beginnings towards the end of the 19th century, the collection of historic places now managed by English Heritage has grown to over 400, inspired by a determination to put England's heritage ahead of private interest.
 Originally set up as a government agency in 1983, English Heritage has now become a registered charity.
 The statutory functions of listing, planning, grants and heritage research and advice are now undertaken by a separate body, Historic England, which is a government service.

 One hundred years after guns on the White Cliffs first successfully repelled a German Zeppelin raid, Dover Castle will once again resound to artillery fire following the restoration by English Heritage of a rare anti-aircraft gun used in the First World War, thanks to a grant of £272,600 from the Heritage Lottery Fund.